Getting to the bottom line: A start-up budget primer | CFIB

 Most effective budgets have a short-range, monthly component, and a longer-range, quarter-by-quarter focus that keeps your organizational goals in mind.

 The best of both budgetary worlds

 Don’t discount the value of the balance sheet vs. the income statement.
-Many start-ups focus only on the income statement, yet budgeting via a balance sheet allows you to hone in on cash flow needs for your entire business (and not strictly related to income and expenses).
+Many start-ups focus only on the income statement yet budgeting via a balance sheet allows you to hone in on cash flow needs for your entire business (not just related to income and expenses).

 Components common to any budget

-Sales and Revenues vs. Costs (variable, fixed, semi-variable) and Expenses.
+Sales and Revenues vs. Expenses and Costs (variable, fixed, semi-variable).
 Fill in the blanks!
 A good rule to remember is that expenses are often easier to forecast than revenues, since the latter are more of a wild card and expenses are generally within your control.
 Quite simply, if you don’t spend more than what you budgeted on expenses/costs, you’ll be close to what your budget calls for.